perladvent/perldotcom/content/article/_pub_2004_12_01_3d_engine.md

 Next, let's try a box.
-Anyone who's played a First Person Shooter game knows that their worlds have a surplus of boxes (a.k.a. "crates," "storage containers," and so on ï¿½- oddly, for *storage* containers, the larger they are, the less they seem to contain).
+Anyone who's played a First Person Shooter game knows that their worlds have a surplus of boxes (a.k.a. "crates," "storage containers," and so on �- oddly, for *storage* containers, the larger they are, the less they seem to contain).
 I'll start with a simple cube and add another call for it to the end of `draw_view`: